 - 1. Must be accepted to South Plains College. - 2.
-Once accepted into South Plains College and required prerequisites are completed for the Associate Degree Nursing Program then apply to the Associate Degree Nursing Program. - 3.
+Once accepted into South Plains College and required prerequisites are completed for the Associate Degree Nursing Program, then apply to the Associate Degree Nursing Program. - 3.
 Official Transcripts: Must have official high school and college transcripts on file with South Plains College Admissions Department.
 If they are not on file, you must provide official high school and college transcripts with your application.
 If you have completed courses at South Plains College, we can retrieve your official transcript from South Plains College main campus for you. - 4.
 You must provide official TEAS scores to the SPC nursing office.
 This is separate from your TSI as it is the nursing entrance exam.
-These scores need to be a 58.7 for Reading, Math, and English, and a 50.0 on the Science portion. - 5.
-A minimum overall GPA of 2.5 is required for entrance.
-A minimum prerequisite GPA of 2.8 is required.
-If a prerequisite GPA is between a 2.6 and 2.8 a conditional acceptance may be granted.
+These scores need to be a 58.7 for Reading, Math, and English, and Science portion. - 5.
+All prerequisites must be completed or be completed before admission to the program. - 6.
+A minimum overall GPA of 2.7 is required for entrance.
+A minimum prerequisite GPA of 2.7 is required.
 Science courses may not be older than 5 years old.
-Only one "C" is allowed in science courses, however, know that just one "C" can bring your prerequisite GPA down to below a 2.6.
-The admission committee will review individual applications for potential acceptance.
-Admission is based on a points system which includes GPA, prerequisite GPA, TEAS scores and any certification or degrees awarded as well as any experience working in the health care industry. - 6.
-If you have been unsuccessful in other nursing programs, a letter of good standing is required.
-The previous nursing program will need to email a letter of good standing to jfowler53@southplainscollege.edu. - 7.
+Only one "C" is allowed in science courses, however, know that just one "C" can bring your prerequisite GPA down to below a 2.7.
+The admission committee will review individual applications for potential acceptance. - 7.
+Admission is based on a points system which includes GPA, prerequisite GPA, TEAS scores and any certification or degrees awarded, as well as any experience working in the health care industry. - 8.
+Must have a minimum of 1 year experience working as a LVN or Paramedic. - 9.
+If you have been unsuccessful in other nursing or health care programs, a letter of good standing is required.
+The previous nursing program will need to email a letter of good standing to Jill Fowler, ifowler53@southplainscollege.edu. - 10.
 Soon after you submit your nursing application, your name and personal information (SSN and DOB, etc.) will be submitted to the Texas Board of Nursing (TXBON) on a roster.
-You will receive an email that contains all of the information that you need regarding the background check procedures and forms of clearance to sit for the NCLEX licensure exam. - 8.
-Be aware that you must have Texas Board of Nursing clearance to be accepted into the nursing program, and thus, without clearance you cannot participate in the program. - 9.
+You will receive an email that contains all the information that you need regarding the background procedures and forms of clearance to sit for the NCLEX licensure exam. - 11.
+Be aware that you must have Texas Board of Nursing clearance to be accepted into the nursing program, and thus, without clearance, you cannot participate in the program. - 12.
 Students will be notified via email of acceptance into the program after the admission committee meets and accepts the students into the incoming class.
 Students must apply each time they wish to be considered for admission.